How to Speak Spanish Fast: 12 Time-saving Tips for Rapid Learning

-“Immersion” is a common language learning technique that involves surrounding yourself with and using your target language as much as possible—whether through travel, language education schools or your own efforts.
+“Immersion” is a common language learning technique that involves surrounding yourself with and using your target language as much as possible.
 Research shows that immersion is highly effective for learning languages.

-And if you’re looking to immerse yourself in Spanish, there’s no better option than traveling abroad to one of the many Spanish-speaking countries on the globe.
-Whether you’re shopping, eating out or even watching TV in your room, you’ll be getting a constant language lesson.
+To immerse yourself in Spanish, there’s no better option than traveling abroad to one of the many Spanish-speaking countries on the globe.

 If you can’t go abroad right this minute, though, don’t panic!
 Here are some options for achieving immersion at home:

-- Get to know the Spanish immersion software programs designed to get you thinking in Spanish and practicing consistently no matter where you are.
+- Use Spanish immersion software programs.
+They’re designed to get you thinking in Spanish and practicing consistently no matter where you are.

-Check out In 24 Hours Learn to Speak Spanish, which aims to teach you the most common and useful words and phrases in a flash.
+- Practice Spanish during your downtimes.
+Check out the app In 24 Hours Learn to Speak Spanish, which will teach you the most common Spanish words and phrases.
 It’s designed with recreational and business travelers in mind.

-Learn Spanish Quickly offers more than 1,100 phrases broken down into easy categories, so you can quickly study the most important word categories (obviously food and shopping!) first.
+Learn Spanish Quickly offers more than 1,100 phrases to learn.
+You can quickly study the most important categories (obviously food and shopping!).
 Quizzes and flashcards help you test your knowledge, while a favorites list helps you tag certain words for future review.

 - Here are six more powerful ideas and resources for achieving Spanish immersion without getting on a plane.